 Van Phuc Silk Village – Birthplace of Silk Masterpiece

 If Bat Trang Village is the pottery center in Vietnam for centuries, then Van Phuc Silk Village is the birthplace of the silk masterpiece.
 This traditional village will not only offer a wide range of local products but will also bring you the unique atmosphere of ancient Hanoi.
-In today’s topic, we will cover all the information you need to know about this remarkable craft village.
+In today’s topic, we will cover all the information you need to know about this remarkable craft village during your travel to Hanoi.

 Things to do and see in Van Phuc Village